Schumacher-Group-UPB/PHOENIX/README.md

 PHOENIX is a high-performance, solver for the nonlinear two-dimensional Schrödinger equation that can operate on CPUs and GPUs (CUDA-accelerated).
 Originally designed for simulating exciton-polariton condensates, it has a broad range of applications in fields of nonlinear optics and atomic condensates.

 The project comes with a variety of examples, including Jupyter Notebooks and Matlab files, that demonstrate how to use PHOENIX in scientific research.
 You can explore these examples in the [examples folder](/examples/).
-Simply download one of the precompiled binaries from the [latest release](https://github.com/Schumacher-Group-UPB/PHOENIX/releases/) and place it in the same folder as the example you wish to run.
-Make sure to edit the configuration files to match your executable.

-In case you struggle installing the requirements or building PHOENIX you can follow our detailed [step by step guide](https://github.com/Schumacher-Group-UPB/PHOENIX/blob/master/manual.md).

-If you would like to use PHOENIX or if you are missing certain functionalities in the code, please do not hesitate to [contact us by Email](mailto:jawi1@campus.uni-paderborn.de).
+If you would like to use PHOENIX or if you are missing certain functionalities in the code, please do not hesitate to [open an issue](https://github.com/Schumacher-Group-UPB/PHOENIX/issues/new) on Github.
 We'd appreciate your feedback and should you need technical support we would be happy to help.

 If you use PHOENIX in your research, please cite: